-The Company is a party to legal and/or administrative proceedings arising in the ordinary course of its business.
-It is the opinion of management that the outcome of such proceedings will not have a material effect on the Company's financial position and results of operations.
+The Company is a party to legal and/or administrative proceedings incidental to its business.
+It is the opinion of management that the outcome of such pending legal and/or administrative proceedings will not have a material effect on the Company's financial position and results of operations.

-On January 20, 2016, the Company was served with a lawsuit that was filed in the United States District Court for the Northern District of Illinois against the Company and Cigna Corporation by Stop Illinois Marketing Fraud, LLC, a qui tam relator formed for the purpose of bringing this action.
-Plaintiff filed its amended complaint on April 4, 2016.
-In the action, the plaintiff alleges, inter alia, violations of the Federal False Claims Act relating primarily to allegations of violations of the federal anti-kickback statute and allegedly improper referrals of patients from our home care division to our Home Health Business which was sold in 2013.
+On January 20, 2016, the Company was served with a lawsuit filed in the United States District Court for the Northern District of Illinois against the Company and Cigna Corporation by Stop Illinois Marketing Fraud, LLC, a qui tam relator formed for the purpose of bringing this action.
+In the action, the plaintiff alleges, inter alia, violations of the Federal False Claims Act relating primarily to allegations of violations of the Federal Anti-Kickback Statute and allegedly improper referrals of patients from our home care division to our home health business, substantially all of which was sold in 2013.
 The plaintiff seeks to recover damages, fees and costs under the Federal False Claims Act including treble damages, civil penalties and its attorneys' fees.
 The U.S. government has declined to intervene at this time.
-Based on the Company's review of the complaint, we believe the case will not have a material adverse effect on our business, financial condition or results of operations.
+Plaintiff amended its complaint on April 4, 2016 to include additional allegations in support of its False Claims Act claims, including alleged violations of the Federal Anti-Kickback Statute.
 The Company intends to defend the litigation vigorously.
-Under the current schedule in the action, plaintiff has filed on April 4, 2016, an amended complaint, and defendants' motion to dismiss the amended complaint is due by June 6, 2016.
+The Company filed a motion to dismiss the amended complaint on June 6, 2016.
+Plaintiff filed its opposition to the Company's motion on July 22, 2016.
+The Company's reply in further support of the motion to dismiss was filed on August 23, 2016.
+Briefing has now concluded and the parties await the Court's decision which may be delivered as late as February of 2017.
 The Court has stayed discovery in the action pending resolution of defendants' motion to dismiss.
+The Company believes the case will not have a material adverse effect on its business, financial condition or results of operations.